mendersoftware/mender-docs/02.Overview/16.Requirements/docs.md

 ---

 ## Working with Firewalls
-Corporate Firewalls must permit the following URLs to the devices in order for Hosted Mender to work correctly:
+The following URLs and access types need outgoing permissions in firewalls in order for Hosted Mender to work correctly:

 **Hosted Mender access**: Devices, APIs and browser access
 * `https://hosted.mender.io`